How to serve:

 1. Click this link to go to our invitation page on VolunteerSpot: http://vols.pt/eNMNj8

 2. Enter your email address: (You will NOT need to register an account on VolunteerSpot)

 3. Sign up!
 Choose your spots - VolunteerSpot will send you an automated confirmation and reminders.
 Easy!

 Note: VolunteerSpot does not share your email address with anyone.
 If you prefer not to use your email address, please contact Susan Sedgewick (email@example.com) to sign you up manually.

 Plans are underway to continue our July and August Shelter Ministry at Emory House providing support for the wonderful shelter family we supported last summer.
 There are opportunities to serve this family before July.
 Contact Marlan Green or Susan Sedgewick to learn how you can do this.

 Twice a year, in August and December, St Mark’s takes the lead on sponsoring a gathering of CHGM clients for fellowship, a program, and dinner.
 Other churches on Capitol Hill also sponsor Family Nights on differing months.
 Parishioners have the opportunity to have dinner with CHGM clients and interact with their children, a most rewarding experience.

-On Monday, December 15th, 2014 Family Night will be a festive holiday party with carol singing and topped off with the arrival of Santa with gift books for the children.
+On Monday, December 14th, 2015, our Family Night will be a festive holiday party with carol singing and topped off with the arrival of Santa with gift books for each child.